piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 How tags works you can see by looking into unit tests [here](https://github.com/piku235/JungiThemeBundle/tree/master/Tests/Selector/EventListener/DeviceThemeSwitchTest.php) and [here](https://github.com/piku235/JungiThemeBundle/tree/master/Tests/Selector/StandardThemeSelectorTest.php).

-Also you have two example bundles which I mentioned in the **README.md** of the root directory, but I will mention them again if you haven't seen them yet:
+Also there are two example bundles which I mentioned in the **README.md** of the root directory, but I will mention them again if you haven't seen them yet:

 * [JungiSimpleEnvironmentBundle](https://github.com/piku235/JungiSimpleEnvironmentBundle) - this bundle defines own
 environment system where each environment may use different themes.
-So e.g. admin environment may has a theme "foo_admin" and default environment may has a theme "foo_default".
+So e.g. admin environment may has a theme **foo_admin** and default environment may has a theme **foo_default**.
-* [JungiSimpleThemeBundle](https://github.com/piku235/JungiSimpleThemeBundle) - this bundle has the definition of two themes which uses the Environment tag located in the JungiSimpleEnvironmentBundle.
+* [JungiSimpleThemeBundle](https://github.com/piku235/JungiSimpleThemeBundle) - this bundle has a definition of two themes which uses the Environment tag located in the JungiSimpleEnvironmentBundle.

 Creating a tag